Content on this page requires a newer version of Adobe Flash Player.

 You’ve engaged in a great deal of collaborative work.
 How does that inform your solo approach?

-I think it probably affects me quite a bit compositionally.
-In general with collaborations, if I know in advance who I’ve elected to work with or use, I choose and compose pieces I feel would be flattering and work well with the other musicians to show them off in their best light.
-With a solo recording, you have to play everything yourself of course.
-In a certain way, it might be even more difficult to compose enough material for solo guitar because it’s quite intricate to play the whole shebang—all the parts.
+I think it probably affects me quite a bit, compositionally.
+In general with collaborations, if I know in advance who I’ve elected to work with or use, I choose and compose pieces I feel will be flattering and work well with the other musicians in order to show them off in their best light.
+With a solo recording, you have to play everything yourself, of course.
+It can be even more difficult to compose enough material for solo guitar because it’s quite intricate to play all the parts.
 So, preparation is more difficult than for a group.
 Playing with people is another thing.
 For instance, Gary Peacock is wonderful.
 It’s the closest thing to playing solo.
 With Gary, you get the kind of freedom you have as a soloist because he’s so intuitive.
 When we play together, it’s almost as if it’s one instrument.
 He’s such a great bassist and a wonderful writer.
 In that collaboration, I’m the main melody instrument.
-It’s been a wonderful testing ground and a ground for improvement in my melodic playing.
-I feel I’ve improved a lot by playing duets and touring with Gary for quite a few years.
+It has been a wonderful testing ground that has served to improve my melodic playing.
+I feel I’ve learned a lot by playing duets and touring with Gary.
 I’m a lot more relaxed too.
-I take a little more time than I previously did.
-It’s a maturing process I think.
 I’m not as hysterical when I play.
-It’s still fascinating.
-It never loses that.
+It’s a maturing process, I think.

-Are you still in search of new guitar techniques or approaches?
+Are you still in search of new guitar techniques?

 You’ve said you’re trying to make the guitar sound like an orchestra.
-How does that approach manifest itself in your approach to the instrument?
+How does that idea manifest itself in your approach to the instrument?

 Have typical perceptions of what a guitar is capable of impeded its development?

-How did the new orchestral Oregon project come about?
+How did the Oregon in Moscow orchestral project come about?

-After more than 30 years together, what keeps the group fresh and interesting for you?
+After decades together, what keeps Oregon fresh and interesting for you?

 The reason we continue is strictly because the music keeps improving.
 If the music wasn’t good, we would have stopped quite awhile ago.
-In fact, the most critical junction in whether or not to continue came after the accident we had in East Germany [1984] in which Collin [Walcott] was killed.
-The three of us who survived that spent the good part of the next year trying to regroup and deciding whether or not to continue.
+In fact, the most critical junction in whether or not to continue came after the 1984 car accident we had in East Germany in which Collin Walcott was killed.
+The three of us who survived that spent the good part of the next year trying to regroup and decide whether or not to continue.
 We finally booked a really small tour for the three of us and realized we had to continue because the music was still growing and challenging.
 After 14 years, there was no reason to drop it.
-Then Trilok [Gurtu] came on board for seven years and things really altered with him.
+Then Trilok Gurtu came on board for seven years and things really altered with him.

 How did Gurtu influence the group’s sound?

-He’s an Indian drummer, but oddly, he was the most Western drummer we ever had. [laughs] Even more so than Collin.
+He’s an Indian drummer, but oddly, he was the most Western drummer we ever had.
+Even more so than Collin.
 He was more jazz and fusion oriented in his wonderful and complex rhythms.
-It was a real exciting period with Trilok, but it became a little more fusion, so things changed quite a bit with him.
-Now, with Mark [Walker], we seem to have the best of all worlds somehow.
+It was a really exciting period with Trilok, but it became a little more fusion, so things changed quite a bit with him.
+Now, with Mark Walker, we seem to have the best of all worlds somehow.
 He seems to be able to do everything and plays very musically.
 It’s a wonderful group ensemble concept he has, much like Collin did.
 We’re very happy with the way the group is going now as a quartet.
-Mark was just fantastic on the new album.
-I don’t know of anyone that could have done it as well as he did.
-He’s so versatile.
-He’s a great jazz player.
-He works with Paquito D'Rivera and is an absolute master at Cuban music.
+Mark is so versatile.
+He’s a great jazz player and an absolute master at Cuban music.
 His whole perception of how to play with a symphony was perfect.
-It was incredible.
 He’s just a wonderful addition to Oregon.
 We’re on a real roll now.

-Eyebrows were raised when Oregon chose to incorporate a more traditional drum kit into its sound via Walker.
+Eyebrows were raised when Oregon chose to incorporate a more traditional drum kit into its sound with Walker.
 What made you go that route?

-How did you approach rhythm during the years without a percussionist?
+How did Oregon approach rhythm during the years without a percussionist?

-How has the group evolved from a personal relationship standpoint?
+How has Oregon evolved from a personal relationship standpoint?

 Do Walcott’s ideas still influence the group somehow?